 Examples of Medical Malpractice Claims:

-- Missed diagnoses: breast cancer, intestinal obstruction, intestinal tear which led to death or prolonged recovery
+- Missed diagnoses – Cancer, intestinal obstruction, and intestinal tears that led to death or prolonged recovery.

-- Surgical injuries: perforation of intestine with delayed diagnosis
+- Surgical injuries – perforation of the intestine with delayed diagnosis

 - Orthopedic surgical injuries

 - Improperly prescribed, dispensed, or filled medication or dosages

 - Unreasonable conduct of a physician or healthcare provider

 Injuries suffered as a result of medical malpractice can be severe and life-altering.
 Our firm understands the overwhelming impact and injustice you or your loved one feels while attempting to cope with an unexpected, unfortunate result of a medical injury.
 Your immediate goals include ensuring coverage of medical bills by insurance or through other means, avoiding any financial suffering through the loss of wages, and finally force the insurance company to pay for future treatments relating to the injury.

 - Three attorneys with over 20 years of experience in trying personal injury and medical cases, one of whom is a trained medical transcriptionist